nikodunk/roomsolar/content/contact/index.md

     <section class="recent-posts">
         <div class="section-title">
             <h3>Contact</h3>
             <p>Questions?
 Not sure about something?
-We'd love to hear from you!
+We would love to hear from you!
 Please email us at hello@sunboxlabs.com or below:</p>
             <a class="btn btn-primary" href="mailto:hello@sunboxlabs.com">Email Us</a>
         </div>
     </div>